TobiX/pxe/README.md

 # tftproot for PXE

-This is a simple setup for a PXE environment on a Debian 10 (buster) system.
+This is a simple setup for a PXE environment on a Debian 10+ (currently running and tested on Debian 12) system.

 This repository uses a Git submodule to include `localboot.lua`, so you should probably use